Board of Directors

 H. Boyd Pettit, III

 Mr. Pettit, the designated chairman of Georgia Primary Bank received a Bachelor of Science degree from West Georgia College and a Doctor of Juris Prudence degree from Woodrow Wilson College of Law.
-Mr. Pettit is a member of the State of Georgia Bar Association and is licensed to practice law in the Superior Courts of Georgia, the Georgia Court of Appeals, the Supreme Court of Georgia, the United States District Court for the Northern District of Georgia and the United States Court of Appeals for the Eleventh Circuit.
+He is a member of the State of Georgia Bar Association and is licensed to practice law in the Superior Courts of Georgia, the Georgia Court of Appeals, the Supreme Court of Georgia, the United States District Court for the Northern District of Georgia and the United States Court of Appeals for the Eleventh Circuit.
 Since 1993, he has also associated with the GeorgiaLink Public Affair Group, LLC, Atlanta, Georgia, where he serves as a government affairs lobbyist.
 In addition to practicing law, Mr. Pettit was elected to the Georgia Assembly as a State Representative in 1983.
 He served for five consecutive terms.
 Mr. Pettit was also chairman of First Community Bank and Trust in Cartersville, Georgia from its founding in 1988 until it was sold in 1996.
 Mr. Pettit has served as a director of Georgia Primary Bank since 2007.

 Mr. Scheinfeld received a Bachelor of Arts degree from Emory University and a Masters of Business Administration certificate from Georgia State University and a Juris Doctorate from John Marshall Law School.
 Mr. Scheinfeld is a licensed attorney and is in private practice.
 Mr. Scheinfeld is also a real estate investor, builder and developer.
 He is the president and owner of both SCC Construction, Inc. which he founded in 1976, and SCC Atlanta Inc., which he founded in 1984.
 Mr. Scheinfeld is a partner and Chief Executive Officer in the DSO Right Smile Center, LLC.
 He serves on the Georgia Board of Dentistry.
-Mr. Scheinfeld also serves on the Georgia Commission on the Holocaust, the Secretary of State’s Putting Georgia First, and the Chattahoochee River Basin Advisory Council.
+Mr. Scheinfeld also serves on the Georgia Commission on the Holocaust.
+Mr. Scheinfeld has served as a director of Georgia Primary Bank since 2007.

 McKinley “Mack” Wilbourn, Jr.